pfgithub/interpunctbot/readme.md

 Quote single is used to get just one line in a multiline quote.
 A number at the end can be used to get the nth quote with that search term or of all the quotes

+## Change the name

+If you wish to change the name of the bot, right click on it's name and select `Change Nickname`

 ## That's it

 # Running it yourself